Z-Wave 700: Unlocking Smart Home Potential

 Contextual intelligence and automation, acquired through machine learning and acted upon by M2M control, is the hallmark of the new smart environment.
 Until now, limitations in the enabling technologies have kept these advancements from being practical on a broad scale.
 Transmission range, battery life, computing power, and cost of development for compelling products have constricted market growth and business possibilities.
 The Z-Wave 700 has been designed to overcome these limitations.
 The 700 provides an ideal platform for streamlined creation of fully intelligent environments, with the technology, economy, flexibility, and usability to enable breakthrough opportunities.

 The Z-Wave 700 has been designed to overcome these limitations.
 The 700 provides an ideal platform for streamlined creation of fully intelligent

 environments, with the technology, economy, flexibility and usability to enable breakthrough opportunities.

 A Decade Of Power On A Coin Cell

-A truly smart environment features embedded sensing throughout the entire space; interior and exterior.
+A truly smart environment features embedded sensing throughout the entire space, both interior and exterior.
 This naturally includes locations where direct electrical power is either impossible or impractical.
-Battery operated devices are a necessary mainstay of the smart home landscape.
-Due to their need for continual battery replacement, service providers and end users often limit the deployment of these devices, thus limiting the effectiveness of the system.
+Battery-operated devices are a necessary mainstay of the smart home landscape.
+Because they need continual battery replacement, service providers and end users often limit the deployment of these devices, therefore limiting the effectiveness of the system.